 5. Buy a solar charger for your devices

 When you think about it, your smartphone is one of the devices that you use the most.
 Therefore, it requires the most charging and the most electricity out of all of your devices.

-He further stated: “The great thing about these chargers is that they can be used for more than just charging your phone – they can also be used for charging your laptop, MP3 or any other device you may need.”
+He further stated: “The great thing about these chargers is that they can be used for more than just charging your phone – they can also be used for charging your laptop, wireless pods, or any other devices you may need.”

 This includes a wide array of appliances like blow dryers, clothes dryers, curlers, flat irons, etc.

 For a change, try to use your blow dryer only when necessary – this way, you will help the environment while letting your hair recover from all that heat.

 The same goes for flat irons and curlers – they damage your hair and waste a lot of power when working.
 Reduce your usage for your own good and the planet’s well-being.

 Clothes dryers do not do you any harm, but they definitely use a lot of electricity while they are on.
 Air-drying is a good option that will reduce your power usage too.